kaspanet/kaspad/README.md

 ## What is kaspa

-Kaspa is an attempt at a proof-of-work cryptocurrency that operates in internet speed, with subsecond block times, based on a generalization of Nakamoto Consensus, the PHANTOM protocol.
+Kaspa is an attempt at a proof-of-work cryptocurrency with instant confirmation, with subsecond block times, based on a generalization of Nakamoto Consensus, the PHANTOM protocol.

 ## Requirements